nrfconnect/sdk-nrf/samples/bluetooth/peripheral_uart/README.rst

 Bluetooth: Peripheral UART
 ##########################

-The Peripheral UART sample demonstrates how to use the :ref:`nus_service`.
+The Peripheral UART sample demonstrates how to use the :ref:`nus_service_readme`.
 It uses the NUS service to send data back and forth between a UART connection and a Bluetooth LE connection, emulating a serial port over Bluetooth LE.